juselius/cardinal-git/cardinal-git.md

     * had multiple active repos (for each branch)?
     * committed only when a feature is ready and tested? (i.e. once in a week to a month)
+* cvs is not helping us
 * cvs is a publication tool, not a scm

 ## git
 * git has two distinct modes of operation:
     * scm
     * communication
-* the scm part is feature rich and powerful, and takes time to master
+* the scm is feature rich and powerful, and takes time to master
+* the communication part is small and simple
-* to use the scm we must understand the underlying machinery. period.
+* to effectively use the scm we must understand the underlying machinery
-* the communication part is small, lean and nearly trivial
 * treat the communication part like any serious publication activity:
     1. edit the raw material to tell a story
     2. double check that it makes sense